nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 The documentation for the latest stable release of NGINX Ingress Controller is available at [docs.nginx.com/nginx-ingress-controller](https://docs.nginx.com/nginx-ingress-controller/).
 For version specific documentation, deployment configs, and configuration examples, select the tag corresponding to your desired version in [GitHub](https://github.com/nginxinc/kubernetes-ingress/tags).

-## Secure Communication Between NGINX Plus Ingress Controller and NGINX Service Mesh
+## Secure Communication Between NGINX Ingress Controller and NGINX Service Mesh

-The NGINX Plus Ingress Controller can participate in the mTLS cert exchange with services in the mesh without being injected with the sidecar proxy.
-The SPIRE server - the certificate authority of the mesh - issues certs and keys for NGINX Plus Ingress Controller and pushes them to the SPIRE agents running on each node in the cluster.
-NGINX Plus Ingress Controller fetches these certs and keys from the SPIRE agent via a unix socket and uses them to communicate with services in the mesh.
+The NGINX Ingress Controller can participate in the mTLS cert exchange with services in the mesh without being injected with the sidecar proxy.
+The SPIRE server - the certificate authority of the mesh - issues certs and keys for NGINX Ingress Controller and pushes them to the SPIRE agents running on each node in the cluster.
+NGINX Ingress Controller fetches these certs and keys from the SPIRE agent via a unix socket and uses them to communicate with services in the mesh.

-## Cert Rotation with NGINX Plus Ingress Controller
+## Cert Rotation with NGINX Ingress Controller

 The `ttl` of the SVID certificates issued by SPIRE is set to `1hr` by default.
 You can change this when deploying the mesh; refer to the [nginx-meshctl]({{< ref "nginx-meshctl.md" >}}) documentation for more information.

-When using NGINX Plus Ingress Controller with mTLS enabled, it is best practice to keep the `ttl` at 1 hour or greater.
+When using NGINX Ingress Controller with mTLS enabled, it is best practice to keep the `ttl` at 1 hour or greater.

 ## Install NGINX Ingress Controller with mTLS enabled

-To configure NGINX Plus Ingress Controller to communicate with mesh workloads over mTLS you need to make a modification to the Ingress Controller's Pod spec.
+To configure NGINX Ingress Controller to communicate with mesh workloads over mTLS you need to make a modification to the Ingress Controller's Pod spec.
 This section describes each modification that is required, but if you'd like to jump to installation, go to the [Install with Manifests](#install-with-manifests) or [Install with Helm](#install-with-helm) sections.

 1. Add NGINX Service Mesh label

-   One or both of the following labels must be added to the Ingress Controller's Pod spec:
+   One or both of the following labels must be added to the Ingress Controller's Pod spec, depending on your use case:

     ```yaml
     labels: